 And yes, our L2TP/IPSec VPN protocol comes built-in with our user-friendly VPN clients, so setting up a connection is extremely easy.

 We want to make sure you never have to worry about abusive surveillance and nasty cybercriminals on the Internet, which is why we made sure you will (depending on your operating system) either use AES-256 or AES-128 with our L2TP/IPSec protocol.

 Not only that, but we also follow a strict no-logging policy at our company, which means you never need to worry about anyone at CactusVPN knowing what you do online.

-Before checking out our subscriptions plans, why not test-drive our VPN service free of charge for 24 hours first?
+Before checking out our subscriptions plans, why not test-drive our VPN service free of charge first?
 You don’t need to provide any credit card info, and you can easily sign up with your social media profile.